-- 2) The Rector may, however, receive income from other sources, such as: - a) Sacramental services on behalf of persons not in any way related to the parish. - b) Fees and honoraria for professional services performed on personal time for groups unrelated to the parish, or for sermons, books or articles published outside the parish.
+- 1) The Rector shall not charge fees for performing any rites of the Church (for example, baptisms, marriages, funerals) for members of Church. - 2) The Rector may, however, receive income from other sources, such as: - a) Sacramental services on behalf of persons not in any way related to the parish. - b) Fees and honoraria for professional services performed on personal time for groups unrelated to the parish, or for sermons, books or articles published outside the parish.

-Section F. Mutual Ministry Review
+Section G. Mutual Ministry Review